aravindtil/android-counter-view/README.md

 </style>

 ```
-- CounterTextWidth is a custom dimen attribute to set the width of each characted in the text
+- CounterTextWidth is a custom dimen attribute to set the width of each character in the text

 **Step 3: Set Text and Animate**